 Working with Philip and referencing the research of Isabel L. Beck, Professor Emerita of Education in the School of Education at the University of Pittsburgh, we believe we now have something very special indeed.

-- Have children say the word – repeat
+- Say the word – repeat it in different ways.

 Not only that, but we are able to help teachers help children understand the 3 tiers of words: